Five ways to translate your brand identity instore

 The power of signage

 Signage isn’t just about your store name above the door and logo placement pasted on every wall instore.
-Neon lighting, canvases, lightboxes, billboards all add a unique and memorable touch.
+Neon lighting, canvases, light boxes, and billboards all add a unique and memorable touch.

 Translating a brand message into the physical store space begins at the store entrance for the Levi’s women’s store.
-Greeting Levi’s customers is the LED window signage reading “Started by us, finished by you” – working as a reminder of the brand’s ethos for customers to make Levi’s their own.
+Greeting Levi’s customers is the LED window signage, working as a reminder of the brand’s ethos for customers to make Levi’s their own.

-Further into the store are beautiful and authoritative mixed media images of the Levi’s woman, printed on to ply panels, canvases and lightboxes depicted by a range of models of all backgrounds to bring the campaign to life.
+Further into the store are beautiful and authoritative mixed media images of Levi’s women, printed on ply panels, canvases and lightboxes, depicted by various models to bring the campaign to life.

 Creative finishes

 Never underestimate the power of your store’s finishes – the fixtures, colours and textures all paint a visual story of your brand.
-Levi’s were keen to create some texture into the store in a subtle and feminine way.
-We designed textural curves into the walls at the rear of the store which are inspired by the curves of the female body and also the back pocket ‘arcuate’ found on all Levi’s denim.
-The subtle, but feminine link back to the brand’s DNA, was creative and totally unique to the store.
+Levi’s was keen to create some texture in the store in a subtle and feminine way.
+We designed textural curves into the walls at the rear of the store which are inspired by the curves of the female body and also the back pocket arcuate found on all Levi’s denim.
+The subtle but feminine link back to the brand’s DNA was creative and totally unique to the store.

 Cultural relevance

-Making this connection at Levi’s store are the hand painted murals in the fitting rooms, hand painted by Kent born artist Jessica Sharville.
-Jessica was commissioned by Lucky Fox and Levis to interpret the embodiment of the Levi’s women in all her guises.
+Making this connection at Levi’s store are the murals in the fitting rooms, hand-painted by Kent-born artist Jessica Sharville.
+Jessica was commissioned by Lucky Fox and Levis to interpret the embodiment of Levi’s women in all her guises.

 Personalisation and interaction

-Allocating valuable floor space to a dedicated personalisation station shows how important personalisation and interaction is for a brand like Levi’s.
+Allocating valuable floor space to a dedicated personalisation station shows how important personalisation and interaction are for a brand like Levi’s.

 The station enabled customers to consult with the in-house tailors and customise their Levi’s jeans and jackets with rips and trims.